A patent is a technical solution to a problem. It can be a product or a process. The innovation in question must be new, i.e. not state of the art.

 Conditions for protection

-According the European Patent Convention, EPC 52 II, no inventions in this sense are in particular discoveries (not inventions), scientific theories and mathematical methods, aesthetic (not technical) creations, plans, rules and methods for performing mental acts, playing games or doing business (business methods), computer programs (s.
+According to the European Patent Convention, EPC 52 II, inventions do not include, in particular, discoveries (but not inventions), scientific theories and mathematical methods, aesthetic (but not technical) creations, plans, rules and methods for mental activities, for games or for business activities (business methods), computer programs (Software, s.
 Chapter 10.05 Copyright) and the reproduction of information.

 Costs of patent registration

 The Swiss Patent Office (IPI) publishes the fees for the registration of a Swiss patent under the following link: https://www.ige.ch/en/protecting-your-ip/patents/before-you-apply/costs-and-fees/patents-fees.html.

 In addition, there are the costs for a patent attorney, who must have the art of formulating the patent claims as skilfully as possible.
 In the end, everything depends on them: claims that are too broad are not granted if they do not stand up to examination by the patent offices, i.e. if they do not satisfy the novelty claims and the level of inventive step required.
 On the other hand, if they are too narrow, they are granted quickly and the applicant pays all application, grant and maintenance fees.
 Any patent infringers are happy about this, because it is easy to copy the essence of the invention without still falling within the scope of protection if they are too narrow.
 The patent holder cannot stop anyone from circumventing the patent, it was all for nothing.